mwkho/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-Built upon on HTML, jQuuery, CSS, and AJAX for front-end, and Node and Express for back-end.
+Built upon on HTML, jQuery, CSS, and AJAX for front-end, and Node and Express for back-end.

 Current features include:
 :heavy_check_mark: 140 character limit on tweets (Font changes to red as character limit is surpassed)
 :heavy_check_mark: Tweets pop out upon hover
 :heavy_check_mark: Dedicated mobile display